indu-09reddy/Online-Payments-Fraud-Detection-using-Machine-Learning/README.md

-Online Payments Fraud Detection using Machine Learning 📌 Overview
+Online Payments Fraud Detection using Machine Learning 📌 Project Description

-This project detects fraudulent online payment transactions using a Random Forest classifier integrated with a Flask web application.
+This project focuses on detecting fraudulent online payment transactions using Machine Learning techniques.
+It analyzes transaction details such as amount, balance changes, and transaction type to predict whether a transaction is legitimate or fraudulent.

+A Random Forest classifier is trained on historical transaction data and integrated into a Flask web application for real-time fraud prediction.

+The goal of this project is to reduce financial loss, improve transaction security, and demonstrate the practical implementation of machine learning in fraud detection systems.

-🚀 Features
+🚀 Key Highlights

-Data preprocessing
+Data preprocessing and feature engineering

-Imbalanced dataset handling
+Handling imbalanced datasets

-Random Forest classification
+Random Forest model training and evaluation

-Fraud probability threshold tuning
+High accuracy fraud detection (~99%)

-Flask web interface for prediction
+Flask-based web interface for real-time prediction

+Model saved using pickle for deployment

 🛠️ Technologies Used

 Python

-Pandas

-NumPy
+Pandas & NumPy

 Scikit-learn